 Being an adult is not a walk in the park–you’ve got bills to pay, work to do, connections to maintain, and other issues to handle.
-By the age of 30, you’re supposedly stronger, better, and wiser.
-Here are 20 skills you should develop now that will make your life a lot easier when you reach 30.
+As you push into your 30s, promise yourself to become stronger, better, and wiser.
+Here are 20 things to try doing to help you become the best version of yourself.

 1. Whipping up at least one signature dish